English and Psychology at Derby

-Studying English and Psychology will bring out your creative and analytical mindsets to study an intellectually challenging but rewarding degree.
+Studying Psychology and English will bring out your creative and analytical mindsets to study an intellectually challenging but rewarding degree.
 This course is designed to help you become an effective, skilled and forward-thinking psychologist whilst incorporating a close analysis of literature.

 This means your studies will include the intellectual and cultural history of art, film, philosophy, linguistics and sociology, as well as contemporary cultural politics.
 You will be introduced to a range of cultural expression from across the globe and from diverse historical periods.